Murder of Claire Tiltman: Breakthrough evidence and charging (2013–2014)

 In September 2013, as part of a renewed cold-case review, Kent detectives searched Ash-Smith’s family home.
 They found a copy of a local newspaper marking the first anniversary of Claire’s death – a macabre “trophy” Ash-Smith had kept.
 More importantly, a prison confession emerged.
 Between 2001–2003 Ash-Smith had shared a cell in Wakefield Prison with convicted offender Stefan Dubois.
 Dubois testified that Ash-Smith told him he once saw a girl on a zebra crossing and then “snapped and attacked” her.
 Claire Tiltman was the only one of Ash-Smith’s known victims to have used a pedestrian crossing, making this detail uniquely identifying.

-Whilst in prison, Ash-Smith told another inmate that he had attacked a girl who he had seen crossing the road on a zebra crossing.
-This was crucial in helping convict him, as Tiltman had crossed the road at this crossing before Ash-Smith stabbed her, whilst there were no crossings near to the sites of his other attacks.
+While in prison, Ash-Smith told another inmate that he had attacked a girl who he had seen crossing the road on a zebra crossing.
+This was crucial in helping convict him, as Tiltman had crossed the road at this crossing before Ash-Smith stabbed her, while there were no crossings near to the sites of his other attacks.